CoolSculpting vs. Liposuction: What Is The Difference & How Do I Choose?

 Here’s a breakdown of the main differences between CoolSculpting and liposuction in greater detail:

 One key difference is that liposuction is a surgical procedure, while CoolSculpting is a non-surgical procedure.

-During a liposuction procedure, the patient is put under local or general anesthesia.
+Whether it's a female or male liposuction procedure, the patient is first put under local or general anesthesia.
 Then, a small, hollow suction tube called a cannula is inserted beneath the skin and attached to a powerful vacuum.
 As the surgeon manually manipulates the cannula throughout the area, the targeted fat cells are permanently removed.
 Depending on the area treated, the procedure typically lasts 1 to 3 hours.